At a Glance

 - Middle 50 percent range of ACT: 24-30

-- 82 percent of students qualify for and receive need-based financial aid
+- Two-thirds of incoming first-years qualify for and receive need-based financial aid.

 - In fall 2015, the average total institutional aid for all incoming first-years was $26,700.

 The Scotties have six varsity teams (basketball, cross country, soccer, softball, tennis and volleyball) that play at the NCAA Division III level.

 In 2006, Elizabeth Kiss (pronounced “quiche”) became the eighth president of Agnes Scott College.
 Kiss is the former Nannerl O. Keohane Director of the Kenan Institute for Ethics and an associate professor of the practice of political science and philosophy at Duke University.
 She was the first female Rhodes Scholar at her alma mater, Davidson College.
 She earned her B. Phil. and D. Phil. degrees in philosophy at Oxford University.
 Learn more about President Kiss